NGIOproject/nextgenio-docs/user_guide/hardware.rst

     :alt: diagramme of NVDIMM partitions and usage

-    **Figure 2** The different possible namespace partitions on the NVDIMMs (storage, space for Memory mode, and App Direct mode) and the way these partitions are visible to the OS and applications in the different platform modes.
+    **Figure 2** The different possible namespace partitions on the NVDIMMs (storage, space for Memory mode, and space for App Direct mode) and the way these partitions are visible to the OS and applications in the different platform modes.